 For many years, the AMOs have been the primary source of controversy within Amway, mainly because of the tool money.
 It’s often said that many of the Diamond and above level distributors earn a large portion of their income and profits from the system income, not from Amway.
 Although that issue is not the purpose of this article, I did want to clarify that with you.

-Before I share my list of the top 20 Amway Motivational Organizations, systems and lines of sponsorship, I would like to give you a quick disclaimer, so I can be upfront with you.
-Here is my disclaimer:
+Before I share my list of the top 20 Amway Motivational Organizations, systems and lines of sponsorship, I would like to share this quick disclaimer first.

 - Amway and many of the AMOs listed are registered trademarks